Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 The problem is that you can't lift the weight of your own leg through a pretty minimal range of motion.
 You couldn't lift your own knee to your own chest if your life depended on it.

-Modern life presents few true in-the-moment life and death situations, so we can get away with dysfunctional muscles for a long time.
+Modern living presents few true in-the-moment life and death situations, so we can get away with dysfunctional muscles for a long time.
 But life is a lot better when your muscles function well.
 Your options increase and your ability to deal with challenging situations improves.
 This, in turn, leads to more confidence, less pain, and a better mood.

 To be able to handle varied challenges, you need functional muscles.
-Varied challenges will also give you functional muscles!
-So, let's dive into dysfunctional muscles so we can make them functional.

-Let's take a moment to answer this question.
 People often have an idea of their bodies as perfectly self-regulating.
 There's certainly some element of truth to this.
 Our bodies are incredibly complex and do an excellent job of maintaining function throughout our lives, even when we're making bad choices.

 That said, there are always limits to what your body can handle.
 You could probably get away with eating nothing but butter for a few months or years, but eventually your digestive and cardiovascular systems are going to want to have a chat.